 In order to do this, people chose a tree that was not very shaded by other plants and was protected from the winds.
 In the South of Polissia hives were often kept within the estate.
 Polissia beekeepers from ancient times were breeding a special local breed of bees, which was known as “Sliepotni” (Wild) bees.
 This breed was considered to be hardy and resistant to diseases.

 Hives were traditionally made of logs of different trees (oak, pine, linden and alder).
 To construct them, the inner part of the logs was hollowed out.
+Beekeeping tools have preserved the ancient forms and types of tools for woodworking, for lifting hives on wood and devices that were used for lifting on wood - leather or hemp (nettle) rope.
 The beekeeper climbed on the tree with the help of braided leather rope or hemp cords of 25-30 meters in length.
 The rope was attached to the roost, on which a beekeeper sat, and a hook.
 The beekeeper put honey into a special box.
 Later, people began to put ladders to the trees.
 For fumigation of bees, people used a smoking-tree branch (buckthorn), at one end of which a wooden splinter was fixed.
 In their work beekeepers also used a wheel to pull heavy logs onto trees.
 Often, tools of wild-hive beekeeper (hook, boards that covered the entrance to hives) were decorated with geometric carvings.

 and wild-hive beekeeping year calendar

 Beekeeping had a significant impact on the spiritual culture of Polissya.
 Beekeeping products were used in many rituals of family and calendar rites.
 Professional terminology, prose and poetic folklore texts - songs (spring songs, carols, Christmas carols, weddings), magic orders, legends are connected with beekeeping.